Back to Sectors

 Company Breakdown

-KRMNleaderFastest growth (+42%) with highest margins (41%) and merchant-supplier model that benefits regardless of platform winner.
-Minimal integration risk.
+KRMNleaderFastest growth (+42%) with highest margins (41%), merchant-supplier model capturing upside across $30B+ addressable budget programs regardless of platform winner.
+Leader in 4 of 5 first-order lenses.
+Golden Dome ($17.5B) is asymmetric option value.
 Best positioned for both current regime and potential transition to mature optimization.

-AVAVcontenderLargest pure-play drone company with record contract awards ($3.5B), but BlueHalo integration compressing margins to 27%.
+AVAVcontenderLargest addressable budget ($15.6B drone/munitions) and record contract awards ($3.5B), but BlueHalo integration compressing margins to 27%.
 Q4 FY2026 margin recovery is the central verification point.
+Demand floor raised but execution ceiling unchanged.

-ACHRat-riskPre-revenue with EXISTENTIAL FAA certification dependency. $500M+/year cash burn against zero commercial revenue.
-Cannot meaningfully participate in growth expansion until certification achieved.
+ACHRat-riskPre-revenue with EXISTENTIAL FAA certification dependency.
+Budget explicitly de-prioritizes eVTOL in favor of autonomous drones and munitions. $500M+/yr cash burn against zero commercial revenue.
+Cannot participate in growth expansion until certification achieved.

 Key Findings